redis/ioredis/API.md

 Disconnect from Redis.

-This method closes the connection immediately, and may lose some pending replies that haven't written to clien.
+This method closes the connection immediately, and may lose some pending replies that haven't written to client.
 If you want to wait for the pending replies, use Redis#quit instead.

 **Kind**: instance method of <code>[Redis](#Redis)</code>